unicode-org/message-format-wg/docs/why_mf_next.md

 ### 2. Some existing problems

 - ICU added new formatters, but MessageFormat does not support them
-- Combined selectors (select + plural) results in unreadable and error prone nesting
+- Messages with selectors (`select` and/or `plural`) are difficult to create and edit because of the complex nesting requirements of the syntax.
-- Select and plurals inside the message are difficult to translate because of grammatical agreement requires words outside select / plural to change.
+- `select` and `plural` placeholders inside of a message are difficult to translate grammatical agreement requires words _outside_ the `select`/`plural` to change.
   See https://en.wikipedia.org/wiki/Agreement_(linguistics)
-- Patterns in the date / time / number placeholders are bad i18n, should use skeletons
+- Placeholders for `date`, `time`, and `number` can include picture strings that require translators to alter the "code" portion of a message and to understand arcane software-developer oriented syntaxes.
+  While more-modern solutions such as skeletons have been added, there are no guardrails to keep people from using these poorly internationalized features.
 - Unable to support gender selection well.
   Using existing formatters such as `select` doesn't account for the grammatical needs of different gender categories across languages.